flyingllama87/CUDAPokerSimulator/README.md

 By 2017, on a 1060GTX GPU ($400 AUD), it executed over 1,000,000 poker games per second compared to 429,093 on an i7 8600K CPU ($400 AUD device).

-In 2024, I revisited the project with newer GPUs.
+In 2024, I revisited the project.
 I updated the code and ran it on updated hardware.
 The results are in the table below.

+### LLMs

 An interesting development in coding is, of course, Large Language Models (LLMs).
-I provided ChatGPT with the source code for both the CPU and GPU variants for optimization.
+When I revisited the project, I provided ChatGPT with the source code for both the CPU and GPU variants for optimization.
 After some tweaking, it produced a much more performant simulation!

 Hilariously, despite improving the simulation after a few tries, it forgot about all the timing and sanity-checking features I'd implemented and for some bizarre reason, it couldn't produce a working program with them— it would break other features when trying to add these basic functionalities.
 Still, I am impressed by it's optimization.
 Turns out, there was a lot of work that could have been done on the simulation implementation.

+LLMs are no substitite for a human developer though.
+I was having trouble with this project running with newer versions of CUDA due to a memory bug.
+No LLM had any idea about the issue.
+In the end, the root cause was nVidia changing the behaviour of their CUDA random number library.

 ### Benchmark Results